-(2) On 15 June 2021 the Company entered into a surety agreement with Ardshinbank CJSC and Mogo UCO LLC (Armenia), in order to secure Mogo UCO LLC obligations towards Ardshinbank CJSC deriving from loan agreement concluded between Ardshinbank CJSC and Mogo UCO LLC.
+(2) On 26 February 2018 the Company entered into a surety agreement with Ardshinbank CJSC and Mogo LLC (Georgia), in order to secure Mogo LLC obligations towards Ardshinbank CJSC deriving from Ioan agreement concluded between Ardshinbank CJSC and Mogo LLC.

 The Company did not receive compensation for the guarantee provided.
 Fair value of financial guarantee is recognized as a liability and as a distribution of equity under Other reserves.
 Liabilities under the financial guarantee agreement are recognized in income (Note 12) on straight line basis till loan maturity, which is February 2024.
+As described in the Note 40 below, the surety agreement has been prolonged till 2024.

-(3) On 9 July 2018 the Company entered a financial guarantee agreement issued in favor of bondholders of Eleving Group S.A.
-The guarantee was issued to secure Eleving Group S.A. exposure after issuing corporate bonds, ISIN XS1831877755 (as of 31 December 2020 and 2019 the total nominal value of bonds is EUR 100 million), which are listed on the Open Market of the Frankfurt Stock Exchange.
+(3)On 9 July 2018 the Company entered a financial guarantee agreement issued in favor of bondholders of Eleving Group S.A.
+The guarantee was issued to secure Eleving Group S.A exposure after issuing corporate bonds, ISIN XS1831877755 (as of 31 December 2020 and 2019 the total nominal value of bonds is EUR 100 million), which are listed on the Open Market of the Frankfurt Stock Exchange.
 Under the guarantee agreement the Company irrevocably guarantees the payment of Eleving Group S.A. liabilities towards its bondholders in case of default of Eleving Group S.A. under the provisions of bond prospectus.